-We take swabs to detect microbes of the infection caused by the coronavirus (COVID-19) so we can measure the number of people who are infected.
+We take swabs to detect the coronavirus (COVID-19) so we can measure the number of people who are infected.
 To do this, laboratories use real-time reverse transcriptase polymerase chain reaction (RT-PCR) (PDF, 731KB).
-Diagnostic RT-PCR¹ usually targets the viral ribonucleic acid (RNA)-dependent RNA polymerase (RdRp) or nucleocapsid (N) genes using swabs collected from the nose and throat.
-More information on how the swabs are analysed can be found in the study protocol.

-However, RT-PCR from nose and throat swabs may be falsely negative², because of their quality or the timing of collection.
+RT-PCR from nose and throat swabs may be falsely negative, because of their quality or the timing of collection.
 The virus in nose and throat secretions peak in the first week of symptoms but may decline below the limit of detection in patients who present with symptoms beyond this time frame.
 For people who have been infected and then recovered, the RT-PCR technique provides no information about prior exposure or immunity.
 To address this, we also collect blood samples to test for antibodies (see following section).